Bee-Line ParaTransit is a shared ride service for which reservations must be made from one to seven days in advance.

 Since it is an Origin-to-Destination and curb-to-curb service, the ParaTransit vehicles do not go into driveways or parking lots.

 ParaTransit does not provide service to any area outside of Westchester County.
 Although ParaTransit currently provides some services beyond those required under the Americans with Disabilities Act, the goal in the future is for ParaTransit service to more closely “mirror” regular Bee-Line bus service.

-"Bee-Line Taxi" within the cities of White Plains and Peekskill
+"Bee-Line Taxi" within New Rochelle and Peekskill

 Hours of operation

 Generally, service will be provided during the following hours, though service may not be available in all areas at all times.

 Monday - Friday: 5 a.m. to 1:54 a.m.

 - ParaTransit reservation lines are closed on all holidays.